Poolitzer/poolitzer.github.io/_pages/methods.md

 ---
 Dreamgraphs aim is to give foreign developern a nice way to work with Telegraph.
 Therefore, we didn't rename anything from the API.
 You can have a look at the documentation of Telegraph [here](http://telegra.ph/api) and don't need to think about any differences.

+We split all the methods up in some nice categorys.
+That resulted in only 4 real methods, all other "methods" are attributes to different classes.
+May sound complicate, but will speed up your developing, believe us.

 ## Methods

 Lets dive right into it, shall we?